-1. Some of the file access libraries are not fully localised.
-In Windows regional options, you need to set the decimal separator to a period (full stop)
+- 1. Some of the file access libraries are not fully localised.
+In Windows regional options, you need to set the decimal separator to a period (full stop) - 2.
+De novo settings are in the preferences dialog.
+Most of these settings will be the same as on the Mascot search tab - 3.
+Agilent MassHunter support is a setup option.
+This is because it requires Microsoft .Net 2.0 and this is a big install if you don't need it - 4.
+If you don't register and save a licence, Distiller is a read-only project viewer

-2. To open Xcalibur 2.1 files, install MSFileReader (for details, see the Xcalibur help page on the Matrix Science web site)

-3. De novo settings are in the preferences dialog.
-Most of these settings will be the same as on the Mascot search tab

-4. Agilent MassHunter support is a setup option.
-This is because it requires Microsoft .Net 2.0 and this is a big install if you don't need it

-5. If you don't register and save a licence, Distiller is a read-only project viewer

-6. Need to install Adobe SVG plug-in for Internet Explorer to view graphics in quantitation reports.
-Alternatively, right click in the report window and open in a browser with native SVG support, such as FireFox or Opera